Communities

 Answer

-#1: Initial revision by user avatar Charlie Brumbaugh‭ · 2021-11-14T20:14:36Z (almost 3 years ago)
+#1: Initial revision by user avatar Charlie Brumbaugh‭ · 2021-11-14T20:14:36Z (about 3 years ago)

 In either a print job or a digital picture at the smallest level there are individual color markers, in print that is called a dot, and on a computer, it's called a pixel.
 The difference between the two is whether the image is physical or digital.